Zara Pasfield

-Zara Pasfield (born 28 June 1995) is a retired Australian figure skater.
+Zara Pasfield is a retired Australian figure skater.
 She is the 2011 NZ Winter Games bronze medalist and the 2012 Australian national champion.

 On the junior level, she is a two-time Australian junior national bronze medalist (2009, 2011).

 Personal life

 Pasfield is the daughter of Michael Pasfield, a former competitive figure skater, and sister of Katie Pasfield, a two-time Australian ladies' bronze medallist (2017, 2018).

 Pasfield graduated from Pymble Ladies' College in 2013 and from the University of Technology Sydney in 2017 with a degree in spatial and interior architecture.